nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+## Add Satisfaction

+The mechanism for adding a customer satisfaction (represented by the Satisfaction class) is facilitated by `AddSatisfactionCommand`.
+The constructor parses user input to create a `Satisfaction` object (which contains attributes storing the customer's name and their satisfaction rating, represented as an integer from 1 to 5).
+`AddSatisfactionCommand` extends `Command` and contains an override of the `Command` class's execute method.
+This execute method adds the `Satisfaction` object created from parsing user command into `satisfactionList`, the current list of `Satisfaction` objects.
+Additionally, it implements the following operations:
+* `AddSatisfactionCommand#extractCustomerName(String userInput)`: Extracts the customer's name (a string) from the provided string of user input.
+* `AddSatisfactionCommand#extractSatisfactionValue(String userInput)`: Extracts the customer's satisfaction rating (an integer from 1 to 5) from the provided string of user input.
+* `AddSatisfactionCommand#getSatisfaction()`: Grabs the value of the `satisfaction` instance variable.
+* `AddSatisfactionCommand#setSatisfaction(Satisfaction satisfaction)`: Sets the `satisfaction` instance variable to the provided `Satisfaction` object.

+Given below is an example usage scenario and how the mechanism for adding a satisfaction behaves at each step.

+Step 1.
+The user launches the application.
+In the `Duke` class, an empty instance of the `SatisfactionList` class is created.

+Step 2.
+The user types the command `add satisfaction Bob 5`.
+In the `Duke` class, a `Command` object is created by invoking the `CommandParser` class's constructor on the user input.
+The details of this step are further described below.

+Step 3.
+The `CommandParser` class replaces the `add satisfaction` in the user input with an empty string, leaving just `Bob 5`.
+Then, the `AddSatisfactionCommand` class's constructor is invoked with `Bob 5`.

+Step 4.
+The `AddSatisfactionCommand` class's constructor parses `Bob 5`, extracting the customer name `Bob` using the `AddSatisfactionCommand#extractCustomerName(String userInput)` method and extracting the customer satisfaction rating `5`using the `AddSatisfactionCommand#extractSatisfactionValue(String userInput)` method.
+The `AddSatisfactionCommand` class constructor then invokes the `Satisfaction` class's constructor to create a new `Satisfaction` object, passing in customer name `Bob` and satisfaction rating `5`.

+Step 5.
+When the `AddSatisfactionCommand` object is executed in the `Duke` class, the `Satisfaction` objected created in the `AddSatisfactionCommand` class is added to the given `satisfactionList`.